willymcallister/willymcallister.github.io/_articles/source-transformation.md

 ![Labeled resistor and voltage source schematic]({{ site.baseurl }}{% link i/thevenin2a.svg %}){: .centered :}

-A lot of the time current actually flows out of the top port, towards the right.
+A lot of times current actually flows out of the top port, towards the right.
 Quite often it means $i$ will have a negative sign.
 That's fine.
 We like this convention because it gives a consistent current arrow direction; it doesn't flip around for different people and different ports.
 We're happy to deal with a few minus signs in return for consistency.

 ### Thévenin $i$-$v$ plot
 {:.no_toc}